Calychas/feed_my_wled/README.md

 ```

 4. Start Shairport (`-d` as daemon, `-k` to kill it): `shairport-sync -d`
-5. Clone or download `feed_my_wled.py` and save it somewhere on your Mac.
+5. Clone or download `feed_my_wled` and save it somewhere on your Mac.
 6. Pipe the stream to `feed_my_wled.py`: `cat /tmp/shairport-sync-audio | ./feed_my_wled.py`
 7. Configure your WLED device:
    * Settings → WiFi: Disable WiFi sleep: OFF.